-- Make a range of equipment available to all pupils before school and during play-time periods.
-(During Covid pandemic- each class to have own equipment for staggered playtimes) - Promote skipping as a specific fitness activity (in partnership with the British Heart Foundation). - Train senior pupils to act as playground leaders oversee equipment and support activity for younger children. - Ensure that lunch-time supervisors are able to promote and support play-time activity (see Training). - Develop appropriate and safe playground areas, which have innovative permanent markings, designed by children and staff, which encourage and facilitate activity to all pupils. - Ensure all pupils engage regularly with outdoor gym equipment and daily mile track. - Use orienteering course as a means to offer cross- curricular learning.
+- Make a range of equipment available to all pupils before school and during play-time periods. - Promote skipping as a specific fitness activity - Train senior pupils to act as playground leaders oversee equipment and support activity for younger children. - Ensure that lunch-time supervisors are able to promote and support play-time activity (see Training). - Develop appropriate and safe playground areas, which have innovative permanent markings, designed by children and staff, which encourage and facilitate activity to all pupils. - Ensure all pupils engage regularly with outdoor gym equipment.

+• Use orienteering course as a means to offer cross- curricular learning.